Oral Health in Colorado

 Oral disease, although nearly 100 percent preventable, affects children, adults and families across the state of Colorado every day.
 While oral diseases are significant themselves, their relationship to overall general health is often overlooked.
 The Oral Health Program is working to show connections every day to general health, diabetes, cardiovascular disease, cancer, tobacco, school health, seniors, and pregnancy outcomes.

 The Oral Health Unit is part of the Prevention Services Division at the Colorado Department of Public Health and Environment.
 Staff members are working on programs to improve the oral health of Coloradans.
 The most cost-effective preventive programs for reducing dental decay are community-wide efforts such as community water fluoridation and tobacco cessation programs, which reach the greatest numer of people.
 Direct service such as the placement of dental sealants and screenings for common oral and throat cancers are effective for many individuals.
 Everyday activities including daily oral hygience, brushing and flossing, and other lifestyle behaviors, including eating well and getting plenty of exercise also help prevent disease and improve health.

-Chew on This, Colorado's 2012 Oral Health Burden Document contains information about the prevalence statewide of oral disease, unmet dental needs and oral health disparities.
-Please contact the Oral Health Unit with any questions: (303) 692-2470 or email to email@example.com.
+Chew On This , Colorado's 2012 Oral Health Burden Document contains information about the prevalence statewide of oral disease, unmet dental needs and oral health disparities.
+Please contact the Oral Health Unit with any questions: (303) 692-2470 or email to firstname.lastname@example.org.